cloudfoundry/diego-windows-release/docs/TROUBLESHOOT.md

 ##<a id='other'></a>Troubleshoot Other Issues

+- Tring to debug or investigate a DNS issue?
+Try using both `ping.exe` and `nslookup.exe`. `nslookup` suffers from an issue of only using a single DNS server, so it may report failures that are not "real".

 - `The stack could not be found` error.
 This error occurs on application push, and provides CLI output similar to the follwing: